ValveSoftware/steam-runtime/doc/possible-designs.md

     |  .  |          \- The game

-This design is used by the "Steam Linux Runtime - soldier" compatibility tool, currently used to run Proton 5.13 or later.
-It could potentially be used to run native Linux games in future, if Steam gains a way to mark games as targeting scout rather than soldier.
+This design is used by the "Steam Linux Runtime - soldier" compatibility tool to run Proton 5.13 or later.

+This design is also used by some native Linux games, to run in the "Steam Linux Runtime - sniper" compatibility tool.
+Early adopters include Battle for Wesnoth (1.17.x branch) and Retroarch.
+We expect that more native Linux games will be set up like this in future.

 This is also what the "Steam Linux Runtime" compatibility tool did until mid July 2021, but with a scout container instead of a soldier